kagiko/vaultwarden-wiki/Setup-as-a-systemd-service.md

 ProtectSystem=strict
 # Only allow writes to the following directory and set it to the working directory (user and password data are stored here)
 WorkingDirectory=/var/lib/vaultwarden
-ReadWriteDirectories=/var/lib/vaultwarden
+ReadWritePaths=/var/lib/vaultwarden

 [Install]
 WantedBy=multi-user.target
 ```
-Change all paths to match your installation (`WorkingDirectory` and `ReadWriteDirectory` should be the same),
+Change all paths to match your installation (`WorkingDirectory` and `ReadWritePaths` should be the same),
 name this file `vaultwarden.service` and put it into `/etc/systemd/system`.

 If you have to change an existing systemd file (which was provided to you by the package you installed), you can add your changes by using